Web Scraping Target.com: How to Scrape Product Details Using Python Requests

 Web Scraping Target with Python: Environment

-The code needs four packages to scrape Target.com:
+The code needs four external packages for extracting data from Target:

 BeautifulSoup and Python requests are external Python libraries; therefore, install them using pip.